 I specialize in the study of literature, history, and theology from the Renaissance to the Enlightenment, with a particular focus on the works of John Milton and his contemporaries.
-Other related concerns of my work include: literary theory, especially with respect to theories of formalism, historicism, and aestheticism; Genetic Criticism; Digital Humanities; the History of Reading; and the History of the Book.
+Other related concerns of my work include: literary theory, especially with respect to theories of formalism, historicism, and aestheticism; Genetic Criticism; the History of Reading; and the History of the Book.

-I am currently nearing completion of a monograph entitled “Signifying Shadows: Milton, Prefigurative History, and the Writer’s Mind at Work”.
+I am currently nearing completion of a monograph entitled “Signifying Shadows: Early Modern Typology, Milton, and the Writer’s Mind at Work”.
 I also recently discovered what is now the earliest known draft of the King James Bible, and I am in the process of preparing a book-length edition and study of the manuscript.
 Other ongoing projects include, with Jason Rosenblatt and Thomas Roebuck, co-editing the “Table Talk” of John Selden (1584-1654), one of the seventeenth century’s most famous and enigmatic works, under contract with Oxford University Press.

 "Fruit of Good Labours: The Earliest Known Draft of the King James Bible”, The Times Literary Supplement (16 October 2015), 14-15.

 "Milton, Zanchius, and the Rhetoric of Belated Reading", Milton Quarterly 47.4 (Dec.
 2013), 199-219.